 Why does my toddler climb on everything?

 At the same time, toddlers learn by repetition . . . a lot of repetition!
-So, if climbing onto the counter top was fun once it is going to be fun over and over and over again.
+So, if climbing onto the countertop was fun once, it will be fun over and over again.

 How to handle this: Keep a close eye on your climbing toddler.
-Not all toddlers climb, but those who do, need to be watched very carefully.
+Not all toddlers climb, but those who do need to be observed.
 Take the time to teach him how to get down.
-Demonstrate going down steps backwards and show her where to put her feet and hands when she is climbing down from something.
-If you have a “climber”, provide as much outdoor play and safe climbing experiences as possible.
-They are learning, exploring and getting stronger and more coordinated, afterall.
+Demonstrate going down steps backward and showing her where to put her feet and hands when climbing down from something.
+If you have a “climber,” provide as much outdoor play and safe climbing experiences as possible.
+They are learning, exploring, and getting stronger and more coordinated, after all.

 Why did my toddler stop taking naps even though he is still tired?

-Most 18 month-olds still need two naps per day as they are typically very active and need time to rejuvenate.
+Most 18-month-olds still need two naps per day as they are typically very active and need time to rejuvenate.
 There is just too much to do!
-Your toddler’s brain activity and physical activity is at an all time high and he just wants to go and explore and play.
+Your toddler’s brain activity and physical activity are at an all-time high, and he just wants to go and explore and play.
 He simply doesn’t have time for sleep.
-He still needs those naps, but he doesn’t know that.
-He would much rather play in his bed, sneak out of bed and wander around the house, or play in his room.
-Usually by the time babies are able to walk and considered toddlers, they are on an adult sleeping rhythm, meaning their sleep cycles are getting closer to 90-minutes verses the 30-minute cycles babies have.
+He would much rather play in his bed, sneak out of bed, wander around the house, or play in his room.
+Your toddler still needs those naps, but he doesn’t know that.
+Usually, by the time babies can walk and considered toddlers, they are on an adult sleeping rhythm, meaning their sleep cycles are getting closer to 90-minutes versus the 30-minute cycles babies have.
 This transition can be difficult for some children.

 How to handle this: Consistency is key.
 Try to keep nap time at the same time every day.
 Even if your baby doesn’t sleep, insist that she have some rest time in the middle of the day.
-Insist that she lie in her bed and not play or talk.
-Give him lots of opportunity to expend his energy during play time.
-In other words, tire your toddler out so he is more likely to be tired at nap time.
+Insist that she lies in her bed and does not play or talk.
+Give him lots of opportunities to expend his energy during playtime.
+In other words, tire your toddler out, so he is more likely to be tired at nap time.
 Maybe you lie down with your toddler.
 After all, running after a toddler is exhausting work.
 You could probably use a little break.
 It is also important to make sure that your toddler is getting enough sleep at night.
 If he is getting up too early, try moving his bedtime up an hour.
 Often.
 Sleep begets sleep.

 Why does my toddler play with her food?

-This is simple, toddlers don’t know it’s food!
+This is simple.
+Toddlers don’t know it’s food!
 They know it is supposed to go in their mouth, but so what?
 They put everything in their mouth!
 The bright orange of sweet potatoes, green of avocados, and light yellow of bananas are beautiful when smooshed into each other on a highchair tray.
-Babies are born with a natural sense of curiosity and wonder and they love to explore their world and experiment and touch everything and food is the perfect medium.
+Babies are born with a natural sense of curiosity and wonder.
+They love to explore their world and experiment and touch everything.
+And food is the perfect medium.

-Toddlers also love different textures and exploring textures and how things feel against their skin is a great sensory activity to learn about the world and build those important connections or synapses between brain cells or neurons.
-They build these important new connections through experiences and they are wired to seek out these interesting experiences.
-When babies are adequately stimulated their brain triples in weight by their third birthday because of so many new connections in their brains.
+Toddlers also love different textures.
+Exploring textures and how things feel against their skin is a great sensory activity to learn about the world and build those important connections or synapses between brain cells or neurons.
+They build these meaningful new connections through experiences, and they are wired to seek out these interesting experiences.
+When babies are adequately stimulated, their brain triples in weight by their third birthday.
+This is due to so many new connections in their brains.
 Toddlers are just taking advantage of the materials at their disposal to learn about the world they live in.

-How to handle this: Please let them play with their food.
-Try to look past the mess.
+How to handle this: Let them play with their food and try to look past the mess.
 Maybe put a splat mat on the floor under the high chair and plan bath time after dinner.
 Allowing them to play and explore is important for their development.
 Don’t worry, some of it will end up in their mouth.